tektoncd/experimental/webhooks-extension/config/triggers_prototype/README.md

 4. Apply the TaskRun definition:
 `kubectl create -f config/triggers_prototype/test/ingress-run.yaml`

+## Routes

+You can create or delete a Route on OpenShift using the provided Task and TaskRun.

+1. Apply the Task definition:
+`kubectl apply -f config/triggers_prototype/route.yaml`
+2. Modify the example TaskRun definition, replacing the parameters accordingly:

+  - To create a Route, set `Mode` to `create`.
+To delete a Route, set this to `delete`

+3. Apply the TaskRun definition:
+`kubectl create -f config/triggers_prototype/test/route-run.yaml`

 ## Using Docker Desktop

 In order for the EventListener service to be reachable over Ingress, you should install your own LoadBalancer - for example with: